microsoft/WhatTheHack/060-SynapseAndDatabricks/README.md

 - Your own Azure subscription with Owner access
 - Willingness to get your hands dirty and learn from your colleagues
 - A wicked cool Teams background.
-There will be prizes for each day.
+There will be prizes for each day

 ## Contributors